barrychum/asciinema2mp4/README.md

 pnpm build
 ```

-Edit parameters in config.ts
+Edit parameters in config.ts for output resolution, render parameters, input file location.

-output file in out/video.mp4.
-Modify this in package.json
+Edit package.json for th output file location.

+Edit remote.config.ts for number of CPU core to use.